GUPTHA-MADDULA/Nodejs-web-app/README.md

-Here’s the flow written in a proper **README.md** format for your repository:

----

 # Node.js Web Application with CI/CD Pipeline

 This repository contains a basic Node.js web application integrated with a CI/CD pipeline.
 The pipeline automates the process of testing, building, and deploying the application using GitHub Actions and Docker.